ynqa/kubex/README.md

 ## Overview

-*kubex* is a Rust library that provides utilities for Kubernetes clusters.
+*kubex* is a Rust library that provides utilities for Kubernetes.
 It complements [kube](https://crates.io/crates/kube) and [k8s-openapi](https://crates.io/crates/k8s-openapi) crates, making it easier to detect contexts and explore API resources.